October 4, 2022

 Browse through the selection of names and choose the one you like the best.
 Don’t worry about the logo design just yet—you’ll soon get hundreds of different designs to choose from.

-Here are some tips in choosing a great name for your small business:
+Here are some tips on choosing a great name for your small business:

 Once you have chosen the right name, click ‘Ideas’ on the upper left of the page to check out hundreds of logo designs for it.

-Here are some tips for when you customize a compelling logo for small businesses:
+Here are some tips for when you customize a compelling logo for your small businesses: